bIgBV/blog-deux/content/about/_index.md

 +++

 Hi, I am Bhargav Voleti, a software engineer with interests in  networks and distributed systems.
-When I'm not working or studying for mid-terms, I spend time exploring the mountains of the PNW.
+When I'm not working or exploring fun systems problems, I spend time exploring the mountains of the PNW.

 ## Setup